 Virtual Machines in Cloud Computing

-In this article, I am going to discuss Virtual Machines in Cloud Computing.
-But before understanding the Virtual Machines, let us first understand the state of IT before Virtual Machines came into existence.
+In this article, I will discuss Virtual Machines in Cloud Computing.
+Please read our previous article, where we discussed What is Cloud Computing.
+But before understanding Virtual Machines, let us first understand the state of IT before Virtual Machines came into existence.

 Application without Virtual Machines:

 In today’s world, almost every industry and business, including hotels, banks, airlines, tourism, shopping malls, online portals, and hardware, rely on applications to power and operate their businesses.
 A reliable, high-performing, and scalable application is essential for any business to succeed and thrive in a competitive market.

 It can be said that applications are crucial to running a business smoothly in today’s world.
 Additionally, there are two important factors to consider when looking at applications:

 - First, Designing and developing the business application

 - Second, Host the application on a server to make it available for the business.